magicbuttonlabs/website/parking-lot.md

 ## Done — logged for continuity

+### Foundation Build web primer built + wired
+**Status:** Done 2026-05-30
+**What:** Built `foundation-build-overview.html` — a responsive, mobile-friendly web "primer" version of the Foundation Build 2-pager (the on-ramp in the print-PDF → primer → full-page funnel).
+Uses shared `styles.css`, MBL design system, a "Share with a colleague" action (copies URL), and a placeholder "Download PDF (soon)" button.
+Wired `foundation-build.html` to link to it ("Share this overview" in the hero).
+The primer/page/PDF trio pattern was recorded in the canon's `topic-2pager-framework.md` ("The Three Artifacts").
+**Naming locked:** `foundation-build-overview.html` — this URL is what a QR code will encode, so don't rename without regenerating codes.

 ### CJ content file brought to the Page Content Standard
 **Status:** Done 2026-05-30
 **What:** `cj-website-content.md` upgraded to the three-block skeleton (Shared copy · Render deltas · Section map) defined by the Page Content Standard in the canon's `project-context.md`.
 Existing copy was left untouched; the Render Deltas (6) and Section Map blocks were added.
 Deltas were sourced from the real CJ 2-pager (`cj-intro-onepager.html`) in the Claude Project, not guessed.